When to Refinance

 The type of refinance you choose to do will largely determine how much you save over time (though some aspects of this cannot be predicted), and some refinances will not fulfill your needs while others will.
 Here are the 2 major types of refinancing: rate-and-term refinancing and cash-out refinancing.
 In rate-and-term refinancing, you are changing the interest rate that you have and/or the term.
 This is the best type of refinance for paying off your mortgage quicker and cheaper.
 In a cash-out refinance, you usually refinance to a lower rate while also taking out more money that you can use to pay off other bills and expenses besides your mortgage.
 This is perfect for getting ahead on other debts, but it doesn’t usually save you as much money on your mortgage.

 Within each of these broad categories of refinances are many subcategories of refinances that are tailored to specific needs that borrowers might have.
-For example, the VA streamline is a rate-and-term refinance that is designed to be the quickest refinance option, and it comes with a variety of interest plans (fixed rate, ARM, and hybrid ARM).
+For example, the VA streamline is a rate-and-term refinance that is designed to be the quickest refinance option, and it comes with a variety of interest plans, including fixed rates and hybrid ARMs.

 Types of VA Refinances